 The whole Offshore experience is on display, from exploration to extraction.
-Presentations are completely interactive and sure to enthrall the entire family.
+Presentations are fully interactive and sure to enthrall the entire family.

 8. Galveston Children’s Museum

-Located in Moody Mansion, the Children’s Museum is a place where kids of all ages can safely explore and discover science and the arts.
-The Museum regularly offers entertaining and educational adventures.
-Exhibits are very hands-on, and the interactive activities are specifically designed to enhance the curiosity of the young mind.
+Located in Moody Mansion, the Children’s Museum is where kids of all ages can safely explore and discover science and the arts.

 9. The Grand Opera House